NerdNu/ShroomWithAView/README.md

 A Bukkit plugin that allows players to edit huge mushroom block face textures with dyes.

-`ShroomWithAView` also lets players use dye to set all sides of a log to its bark texture, or convert an all-bark log back to a regular log.
+`ShroomWithAView` also lets players use bonemeal to set all sides of a log to its bark texture, or back to a regular log.
+Players can also use bonemeal to switch stone and sandstone double slabs between their stacked and seamless textures.

+In order to edit block textures, players must have permission to build in the `WorldGuard` region containing the block.
+Changes are logged using `LogBlock`.

 Usage With Mushroom Blocks
 --------------------------
 To change the colour of a mushroom block, players must right click on it with bonemeal or red, brown or yellow dye.
-To change a mushroom's texture, the player must have permission to build in the current region (according to `WorldGuard`).
-Changes are automatically logged using `LogBlock`.

 `ShroomWithAView` will *at least* change the colour of the face of the mushroom block that was clicked.
 The plugin may have to change the colour of